dwrobel/flatcam/README.md

 - removed "added ability to regenerate objects (it's actually deletion followed by recreation)" because of the way Python pass parameters to functions by reference instead of copy
 - added ability to toggle globally the display of ToolTips.
 Edit -> Preferences -> General -> Enable ToolTips checkbox.
 - added true fullscreen support (for Windows OS)
+- added the ability of context menu inside the GuiElements.FCCombobox() object.
+- remade the UI for ToolSolderPaste.
+The object comboboxes now have context menu's that allow object deletion.
+Also the last object created is set as current item in comboboxes.

 21.02.2019